Clairvaux-les-Lacs

-Clairvaux-les-Lacs (/fr/) is a commune in the Jura department in Bourgogne-Franche-Comté in eastern France.
+Clairvaux-les-Lacs (/fr/; Arpitan: Clièrva) is a commune in the Jura department in Bourgogne-Franche-Comté in eastern France.
 In 1959, it absorbed the former commune Soyria.

 World Heritage Site

 It is home to one or more prehistoric pile-dwelling (or stilt house) settlements that are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.